 ‘The sky too is folding under you’

-Here she’s no longer merely anticipating death but imagining she’s already dead.
+Again the woman’s no longer merely anticipating death, but imagining she’s already dead.
 She’s imagining, in traditional Christian terms, that she’s on the threshold of heaven, but has little chance of being admitted.
 Instead she’s in danger of being mown down by a horde of saints.
-Obviously the woman is not literally dead.
-The images involving the sky and the saints can be seen as an expression of the woman’s fears about spiritual death resulting from her suicide.
+Since she’s not actually dead, nor in danger of literal death, the images involving the sky and the saints can be seen as an expression of the woman’s fears of spiritual death.
 This fear of spiritual death gets addressed as the song progresses.

 Spiritual Renewal: Orphan And Vagabond

-Accordingly, if she’s to avoid spiritual death she needs to act responsibly.
-It’s in this context that the vagabond mentioned in the fifth verse becomes relevant.
+If she’s to avoid spiritual death she needs to act responsibly.
+It’s in this context that the vagabond mentioned in the fourth verse becomes relevant.
 The implication seems to be that she can achieve spiritual renewal by assisting the vagabond.

 ‘Yonder stands your orphan …’